-As the legal profession evolves to meet the changing demands of the marketplace, freelance lawyers have a new angle on the practice of law, and their numbers have been growing in the largest U.S. legal markets over the past several years.
+As the legal profession evolves to meet the changing demands of the marketplace, freelance lawyers have a new angle on the practice of law as they develop new career goals, and their numbers have been growing in the largest U.S. legal markets over the past several years.
 A freelance lawyer enjoys much greater flexibility and control over their law practices than most solo practitioners.
 And because freelance attorneys are independent contractors hired by other attorneys to handle legal work on a contract project basis, setting up a freelance practice is fairly straightforward.

 Many lawyers in our Lawyerist Insider and Lawyerist Lab communities either regularly engage freelance lawyers as a tool for staffing on-demand or work occasionally as freelancers as a way to keep busy during downtimes, or both.